ArlingtonCS/aps-hspc-2025/practice/string-compression/string-compression.md

 ## Input

 The first line of the input is the number of string to compress, $n$.
 The next
 $n$ lines consist of one string to compress.
-The string onlys contain lowercase letters, with no punctuation or special characters.
+The strings only contain lowercase letters, with no punctuation or special characters.

 ## Output